 Greene County General Hospital is proud to support local farmers’ markets.
-Both the Linton and Bloomfield farmers’ markets are now able to double SNAP, WIC, and Senor Farmers’ Market Nutrition Program Vouchers.
-Visit the manager’s tent at each market and find out how you can leverage benefits to purchase fresh, local, healthy food.
+The Linton Farmers’ Market doubles SNAP, WIC, and Senor Farmers’ Market Nutrition Program Vouchers.
+Visit the manager’s tent at the market to find out how you can leverage benefits to purchase fresh, local, healthy food.

-The Linton Farmers’ Market will hold it’s opening day on May 20th at Humphrey’s Park.
-The market will run through September and is open every Saturday from 9:00 a.m. – 1:00 p.m.
-The Bloomfield Farmers’ Market opens May 23rd and will be held every Tuesday evening from 5:00 p.m. – 7:00 p.m.
+The Linton Farmers’ Market holds it’s opening day in May at Humphreys Park (Linton City Park).
+The market runs through September and is open every Saturday from 9:00 a.m. – 1:00 p.m.

 We know that every moment of movement we give our bodies contributes to our overall health.
 Even just a walk around the house or a trip to the mailbox will pay dividends in health and wellness.
 No matter what you choose to do, just moving your body will help you feel and be healthier!